-These organisms are distinguished by the presence of mammary glands, a segmented body that is divided into Head-Neck-Trunk-Tail.
-Digits are provided with claws, nails or hooves.
-Most of the members in this species lack the external ear called the pinna (except humans.)
+These organisms are distinguished by the presence of mammary glands.
+They have two pairs of limb for walking, grasping, swimming, flying, etc. Digits are provided with claws, nails or hooves.
+Skin is covered by hair and they have an external ear called pinnae.
 They are warm-blooded animals.